Cantilever Gates vs Swing Gates: What’s the Difference?

 When to Choose a Slide Gate or a Swing Gate

-Installing and Maintaining Your Fence Gate System
+Installing and Maintaining Your Gate System

 Installation Considerations

-Gate Types and Maintenance Requirements for Your Type of Gate
+Gate Types and Maintenance

-For cantilever slide gate:
+For cantilever slide gates:

-• Posts must stay properly aligned
+• Ensure posts stay aligned

 For swing gates:

-• Gate frame alignment check
+• Check gate frame alignment

 Precision Installation Matters